julc14/NIAM/README.md

 ```

 In this case we could completly eliminate the controller method by:
-- Infering the Http method type from the request name.
+- Infering the Http method type from the request name (can still be optionally provided).
-- Validation done in application layer (FluentValidation)
+- Validation done in application layer (FluentValidation + Mediatr pipeline behavior)
 - Automatically bind request parameters/values to the mediatr request object (and send the request to mediatr).
+- Programaticlly Handle various http return types (streams with special content type)
 - Attribute to let asp.net know which use cases to host.

 Now the file may look like this.
 And we can completly remove the controller.